kaidez/kaidez.com/wordpress/wordpress-notes.md

 BEFORE DEPLOYING
 * webpack-i-fy `comment-reply.js`

-webpack setupo can cause FOUT/FOUC.
+webpack setup can cause FOUT/FOUC.

+webpack can chunk out AJAX code, meaning that the code will be called twice under the right set of circumstances.